inkstand-io/scribble/scribble-net/src/site/markdown/usage.md

 The use case is, that you write a test that starts up a server listening on a dedicated port.
 But you don't know, if the port you configure is available on the build agent.
 To be less prone to random errors, you require a way to find an available port and skip the test if no available port is found.
+The port is checked for availability both as TCP and UDP port.

 To find a random port, use